Ocean Week Canada Tinykit – A water testing mission for Earth Rangers!

 - Take a photo to show any issues and help you revisit the same spot for further testing.

 Our goal is to become waste-free.
+In some areas, you can recycle your used testrips.
 You can mail your used teststrips to us.
 MORE: waterrangers.ca/waste

 Support Water Rangers by getting your own shirt